 1 million face to face hours

-As a nationally recognized voice for STEM outreach, Actua is a strong advocate for the critical importance of youth engagement in STEM.
-We use that national voice to advocate for ongoing investment in youth STEM programs and to specifically bring attention to the ongoing underrepresentation of key groups in STEM fields.
-Actua is frequently called upon to speak on youth engagement in STEM through conference presentations, media interviews, community events and social media opportunities.
+As a nationally recognized voice for STEM education and outreach, Actua is a strong advocate for the critical importance of early engagement in STEM.
+We use that national voice to advocate for increasedinvestment in youth STEM programs and to specifically bring attention to the ongoing underrepresentation of key groups in STEM fields.
+Actua is frequently called upon to speak on our vast program experience and policy expertise through conference presentations, media interviews, community events and social media.
 We actively share our research findings and experiences with a broad community in order to advance understanding and innovation in the field of STEM engagement.

-Actua represents 33 university and college based network members.
-These network members share Actua’s commitment to engaging all young Canadians in hands-on STEM and to breaking barriers to youth participation in STEM studies and careers.
+Actua is a network-based organization and we proudly represent and support 40 university and college-based network members.
+These amazing organizations embody Actua’s commitment to engaging all young Canadians in hands-on STEM and to breaking barriers to youth participation in STEM studies and careers.
 Network members deliver a host of on and off campus programming including significant outreach work within their local communities and beyond.
-This outreach is what contributes to Actua’s collective impact of reaching 500 communities covering every province and territory each year.
+This outreach is what contributes to the network’s collective impact of reaching 500 communities in every province and territory each year.

-Network members offer week-long day camp experiences mainly in July and August.
-Camps offer a wide variety of STEM fields, with some specialty camps offering specific themed weeks.
+Network members offer week-long day camp experiences mainly in July and August (and during March Breaks where applicable).
+Camps offer a wide variety of STEM activities, with many specialty camps offering specific themed weeks.
+Both co-ed and all-girls camps are offered.

 Network members deliver school workshops that meet the required learning outcomes of provincial or territorial curricula.Teachers can select from a variety of STEM themes and book workshops directly through a local network member program.